 For cleaning, the wooden collar should be removed.
 The carafe can be hand washed or placed in the dishwasher for easy cleaning.
 Chemex makes its own filters for use with its pour-over coffee makers that are not the same as standard paper filters, so make sure you buy the right supplies for this coffee maker.

 Best for Home: Bodum Pour Over Coffee Maker

 This pour over coffee maker comes in several sizes, and the protective band comes in several colors to add some fun to the kitchen.
 You can also purchase it with an eye-catching cork band, similar to that of a Chemex.
 It includes a permanent stainless steel filter, so flavors won’t be absorbed by the paper and you won’t have to keep buying replacement filters.

 The borosilicate carafe is durable and heat resistant and can be washed in the dishwasher when you’re done making coffee, so cleanup will always be easy.

 You can make one cup of pour-over coffee at a time with this durable ceramic brewer.
 Just place it over your favorite coffee cup or mug, add a filter, measure the proper amount of coffee, and pour the water.
-The three holes in the brewer keep the coffee flowing at the right speed, so the flavor will be properly extracted every time, but this device does pour a little faster than others with only a single hole.
+The three holes in the brewer generally keep the coffee flowing at the right speed, so the flavor should be properly extracted every time, but this device does pour a little faster than others with only a single hole.
 Using a slightly finer grind should balance things out and help deliver tasty coffee.

 Since there’s no large carafe, this stores easily.
 A pack of 40 Melitta brown coffee filters is included, so you’ll be able to brew a lot of coffee before you need to buy more.
 For cleaning, you can wash this in the dishwasher, but it’s also simple to wash by hand.